bonyuta0204/Essay/Draft.md

 One nonobvious reason to be interested in interventions that build happiness is that happiness is not an epiphenomenon.
 E.g. happiness is causal and bring many benefit beside feeling good.

->From the Buddha,through the human potential movement of the 1960s,through the pioneering work of Michael Fordyce (1977,1983),through the self-improvement industry of the 1990s,at least 100 �ginterventions�h claiming to increase happiness lastingly have been proposed.
+>From the Buddha,through the human potential movement of the 1960s,through the pioneering work of Michael Fordyce (1977,1983),through the self-improvement industry of the 1990s,at least 100 “interventions” claiming to increase happiness lastingly have been proposed.

 >Research into the hedonic treadmill, adaptation, and the heritability of positive affectivity has implied that people adapt rapidly to positive changes in their world and soon return to their baseline levels of happiness (Brickman & Campbell, 1971; Kahneman, 1999; Lykken & Tellegen, 1996